 Although the Company has taken steps to verify title to the properties on which it is conducting its exploration activities, these procedures do not guarantee the Company's title.
 Property title may be subject to government licensing requirements or regulations, social licensing requirements, unregistered prior agreements, unregistered claims and non-compliance with regulatory and environmental requirements.
-The Company's assets may also be subject to increases in taxes and royalties, renegotiation of contracts, currency exchange fluctuations and restrictions, and political uncertainty.
+The Company's property interests may also be subject to increases in taxes and royalties, renegotiation of contracts, currency exchange fluctuations and restrictions, and political uncertainty.

-As at September 30, 2021, the Company has working capital of \$26,113,366 (September 30, 2020: working capital deficiency of \$490,674), and an accumulated deficit of \$34,356,091 (September 30, 2020: \$17,162,433).
+As at September 30, 2022, the Company has working capital of \$20,138,706 (September 30, 2021: \$26,113,366), and an accumulated deficit of \$55,054,571 (September 30, 2021: \$34,356,091).
 The Company has a need for equity financing for working capital and exploration and development of its properties.
 Because of continuing operating losses, the Company's continuance as a going concern is dependent upon its ability to obtain adequate financing and to reach profitable levels of operation.
 It is not possible to predict whether financing efforts will be successful or if the Company will attain profitable levels of operation.
+At September 30, 2022, the Company has sufficient working capital to support planned operations for the next twelve months.